cnabio/cnab-spec/105-signing.md

 Reusing a release version to replace an insecure release with a secure one is _expressly prohibited_.
 For example, if release 2.3.1 of a bundle is deemed insecure, operators MUST NOT re-release a modified bundle as 2.3.1.
 The fixed version MUST modify a semantic component of the version number.
 For example, `2.3.2`, `2.4.0`, `3.0.0`, and even `2.3.2-alpha.1` are all acceptable increments. `2.3.1` and `2.3.1+1` are examples of forbidden version increments.
 Likewise, release `2.3.1` MUST NOT be renamed by semantic component. (e.g. 2.3.1-insecure is illegal, while 2.3.1+insecure is legal).
 For clarification on this policy, see the [SemVer 2 specification](https://semver.org).

-Instead, the prefered pattern is to retain the insecure release at its given release number, but issue a _retraction_.
+Instead, the preferred pattern is to retain the insecure release at its given release number, but issue a _retraction_.

 A *retraction* is a cryptographically signed indicator that a bundle MAY be installed.